Aliwal Araian

 Aliwal Araian is a village in Batala in Gurdaspur district of Punjab State, India.
 The village is administrated by Sarpanch an elected representative of the village.

 Demography

-As of the 2011 Census of India, The village has a total number of 352 houses and the population of 1816 of which 983 are males while 833 are females according to the report published by Census India in 2011.
+As of the 2011 Census of India, the village has a total number of 352 houses and a population of 1816 of which 983 are males while 833 are females according to the report published by Census India in 2011.
 The literacy rate of the village is 79.16%, highest than the state average of 75.84%.
-The population of children under the age of 6 years is 180 which is 9.91% of total population of the village, and child sex ratio is approximately 847 highr than the state average of 846.
+The population of children under the age of 6 years is 180 which is 9.91% of total population of the village, and child sex ratio is approximately 847 higher than the state average of 846.